lorenkp/Readium/README.md

 [Details][phase-four]

-### Phase 5: Creation of toggle-able custom feed on index page, write responses (~1 day)
+### Phase 5: Creation of toggle-able custom feed on index page; write responses (~1 day)
-Tabbed view on index page to see stories bookmarked, and stories from followed authors.
+Tabbed view on index page to see stories bookmarked, and stories from followed users.
 Make ability to write responses to stories.

 [Details][phase-five]